How to Install Plex Media Server on Linux Mint 22 and 21

 Reply

 • Gaz, you were right.
 The repository step could look like it was hanging because it used a heredoc.
-I have updated the guide today with a one-line replacement:
+The guide now keeps that part as a one-line source write and uses Plex’s current repository path:

 This writes plexmediaserver.sources immediately and returns you to the prompt instead of waiting for more input.
-After that, run sudo apt update and continue with the install step.
+After importing the v2 key, run sudo apt update and continue with the install step.
 Good catch.

 Reply